Nationals Arm Race

 • Chris Schroder; 2009, 2010 bounced around AAA with Oakland, Fla.

 Favorite Nats-to-Oblivion story: Odalis Perez, though I’m tempted to say either Mackowiak or Estrada, possibly the two worst FA signings of the whole Jim Bowden era (and that’s saying something).
 But nothing beats the Perez story.
-He was the Nats Opening Day Starter in 2008; hell he was the first guy to get a start in the Nationals Stadium.
-He pitched well; in 30 starts he was 7-12 with a 4.34 ERA and a 99 ERA+ for a god-awful team.
+He was the Nats Opening Day Starter in 2008, and he was the first guy to get a start in the new Nationals Stadium.
+He pitched decently enough; in 30 starts he was 7-12 with a 4.34 ERA and a 99 ERA+ for a god-awful team.
 But apparently he got really pissed when the team only offered him a non-guaranteed Minor League deal for 2009.
 So he held out, the Nats said “fine with us” and released him, and nobody else picked him up.
 And he never played another game.
 I’m not sure if that was a sign that he was just that bad (not one team wanted to even give an opening day starter a look the subsequent year?), or if there was some sort of MLB general manager omerta that conspired against him.
 Either way, Perez played again, not even in Winter Leagues as far as I could find.
 Sometimes a player has to swallow his pride, and Perez apparently could not.

 2007 (12 players)